mozilla-b2g/gaia-email-libs-and-more/logic-inspector/README.md

 1. All test run logs are stored with unique filenames, like `test-logs/$FILE-$TIMESTAMP.html`.
 2. When you open any log file, your browser XHR-polls a file named `test-logs/.latest-$TESTNAME` (no timestamp), which contains a plaintext string: a link to the latest file available.
 3. Our test runner updates `.latest-$TESTNAME` to always point to the latest test run.
 4. Tada!
 Reloading.
-The test run index is also updated similarly.

-All of this happens in [test-chrome-runner.js](../test-runner/chrome/content/loggest-chrome-runner.js).
+All of this happens in [loggest-chrome-runner.js](../test-runner/chrome/content/loggest-chrome-runner.js).

+## The Test Run Index

+After every test run, `loggest-chrome-runner.js` shoves the latest JSON summary at the front of the JSON array in `index.html`.
+The test run index also watches a `.latest` file for changes, and automatically reloads when you run new tests.